benhaney/Jsonrs/README.md

 end
 ```

+## Limitations

+Inherited from `serde_json`, decoding is limited to a nesting depth of 128.
+As per RFC 7159, section 9:
+> An implementation may set limits on the maximum depth of nesting.

 ## Credits

 Jsonrs is built on the backs of giants.
 It is connecting the Rust libraries [Serde_rustler](https://github.com/sunny-g/serde_rustler) and [Serde_json](https://github.com/serde-rs/json), exposing them to Elixir through [Rustler](https://github.com/rusterlium/rustler), and wrapping the NIF in an interface inspired by [Jason](https://github.com/michalmuskala/jason).
 Without these projects, Jsonrs probably wouldn't exist.